 The takeaway: Part of our heritage is creating things that allow us to get hit in the face with a puck more efficiently.

 Heritage Factor: 6.5.
-Sport-based Minutes are sort of predictable (moreso than the rest!), but you’ve got lots of old-timey stuff, some imaginary scenes to heighten the drama…and addition of a nurse who inexplicably shrugs when Toe Blake tells his toady to hold off reporters.
+Sport-based Minutes are sort of predictable (moreso than the rest!), but you’ve got lots of old-timey stuff, some imaginary scenes to heighten the drama…and the addition of a nurse who inexplicably shrugs when Toe Blake tells his toady to hold off reporters.

 Canadian Factor: 6.2 DID YOU KNOW GOALIES DIDN’T ALWAYS WEAR MASKS?!?
 The moment when a goalie realized that there was another option to getting smacked in the skull dozens of times a day was a big innovation for us.